-The Fund may invest in securities of foreign companies that may be classified under the Internal Revenue Code as PFICs.
+The Funds may invest in securities of foreign companies that may be classified under the Code as a PFIC.
 In general, a foreign company is classified as a PFIC if at least one-half of its assets constitute investment-type assets or 75% or more of its gross income is investment-type income.
-When investing in PFIC securities, the Fund intends to mark-to-market these securities under certain provisions of the Internal Revenue Code and recognize any unrealized gains as ordinary income at the end of the Fund's fiscal and excise tax years.
+When investing in PFIC securities, the Funds intend to mark-to-market these securities under certain provisions of the Code and recognize any unrealized gains as ordinary income at the end of the Funds' fiscal and excise tax years.
 Deductions for losses are allowable only to the extent of any current or previously recognized gains.
-These gains (reduced by allowable losses) are treated as ordinary income that the Fund is required to distribute, even though it has not sold or received dividends from these securities.
+These gains (reduced by allowable losses) are treated as ordinary income that a Fund is required to distribute, even though it has not sold or received dividends from these securities.
 You should also be aware that the designation of a foreign security as a PFIC security will cause its income dividends to fall outside of the definition of qualified foreign corporation dividends.
-These dividends generally will not qualify for the reduced rate of taxation on qualified dividends when distributed to you by the Fund.
+These dividends generally will not qualify for the reduced rate of taxation on qualified dividends when distributed to you by the Funds.
 Foreign companies are not required to identify themselves as PFICs.
-Due to various complexities in identifying PFICs, the Fund can give no assurances that it will be able to identify portfolio securities in foreign corporations that are PFICs in time for the Fund to make a mark-to-market election.
-If the Fund is unable to identify an investment as a PFIC and thus does not make a mark-to-market election, the Fund may be subject to U.S. federal income tax on a portion of any "excess distribution" or gain from the disposition of such shares even if such income is distributed as a taxable dividend by the Fund to its shareholders.
-Additional charges in the nature of interest may be imposed on the Fund in respect of deferred taxes arising from such distributions or gains.
+Due to various complexities in identifying PFICs, the Funds can give no assurances that it will be able to identify portfolio securities in foreign corporations that are PFICs in time for the Fund to make a mark-to-market election.
+If a Fund is unable to identify an investment as a PFIC and thus does not make a mark-to-market election, the Fund may be subject to U.S. federal income tax on a portion of any "excess distribution" or gain from the disposition of such shares even if such income is distributed as a taxable dividend by the Fund to its shareholders.
+Additional charges in the nature of interest may be imposed on the Funds in respect of deferred taxes arising from such distributions or gains.